Tiberriver256/azure-devops-node-api/docs/api-reference/git-api/code-examples.md

 async function analyzeRepositories(projectName: string) {
     try {
-        // Get all repositories in the project const repositories = await gitApi.getRepositories(projectName);
+        // Get all repositories in the project
+        // This provides a list of all Git repositories the user has access to const repositories = await gitApi.getRepositories(projectName);
         console.log(`Found ${repositories.length} repositories in ${projectName}`);